 I am a research ecologist specializing in plant physiological ecology and ecosystem ecology seeking to connect human impacts of land alteration, pollution, and manmade infrastructure on ecosystem function, plant physiological response, and species diversity.
 I have a PhD in Ecology with a Minor in Statistics from the University of Wyoming and completed a postdoc at the University of Cape Town in South Africa.
 In South Africa, I transitioned into urban ecology while studying the impacts of air pollution and subsequent deposition of pollutants on plant diversity in the urban ecosystem.

-For more information on what the CUE does and how to get involved, check out our website at: https://www.butler.edu/cue.Curriculum Vitae
+For more information on what the CUES does and how to get involved, check out our website at: https://www.butler.edu/cues.Curriculum Vitae